phun-ky/phun-ky.github.io/src/assets/posts/2018-01-02-webgl-and-data-visualisation.md

 ---
 route: /2018/01/02/webgl-and-data-visualisation
 title: 'WebGL and Data Visualisation'
-tagline: 'Curious how you can give your data data a bit more depth and and a new perspective?
-WebGL is the tool for you!'
 description:
   'Have you ever wondered how you can give those statistical data a bit more depth, give those graphs a whole new dimension or make scientific results more understandable?
 Fear not, WebGL is the tool for you!'
 category: 'Programming'